mvaganov/CmdLineAsteroids/notes.md

 ```

 ### voice
-To include the moving particle in our app, we need to: initalize it, and add it's `Draw` and `Update` methods to the game loop.
+To include the moving particle in our app, we need to: initialize it, and add it's `Draw` and `Update` methods to the game loop.

 ### scene
 test

 ### voice
-this looks satisfactory.
-I wonder if more particles will be even more satisfying.
-Let's make many of them.
+One particle seems to work.
+More particles will be required.

 ### scene
 ```